 Hands up those of you who check out a restaurant’s Food Hygiene Rating (FHR) before choosing to dine there.

-Now keep your hand up if you actually know what that Rating means?
+Now keep your hand up if you actually know what that Rating means? what is the drug ivermectin prescribed for

 If you do, well done, you’ve done your homework.
 For those of you who might not realise the science behind the FHR, we will explain.